 Application for First Presbyterian Academy Financial Aid opens on Friday, February 7, 2020.
 Applications for Financial Aid must be completed by Friday, March 27.
 A completed application includes the four components listed below; an application will not be reviewed if any of the four components below are missing.

 - All required fields completed in the online application

 Completed applications will be reviewed during the month of April.
 Financial Aid awards will be communicated to families during the month of May.

 Applying for Financial Aid:

-- Students must first be enrolled/re-registered for the upcoming school year and all applicable fees must be paid before a completed financial aid application will be considered.
+- Students in K5 - 12th Grade must first be enrolled/re-registered for the upcoming school year and all applicable fees must be paid before a completed financial aid application will be considered.
 (Re-registration fees can be refunded if tuition assistance granted is not adequate for continued enrollment.)

 - All accounts must be current.

 - All documentation required by FACTS Grant & Aid Assessment must be uploaded directly to the financial aid application or faxed to FACTS.

 - Applications must be completed (including all required documentation submitted) by Friday, March 27, 2020.

 When completing your financial aid application, please select First Presbyterian Academy, Inc., Greenville SC 29615 as the school to which you are applying for financial aid.